Juinxiantheofficial/Juinxiantheofficial/README.md

                 bio = f"""
                 Heyyy!
 I'm {self.name}, a {self.major} undergraduate in {self.education}, {location}.
                 I'm proficient in {', '.join(self.languages)} as I started learning these languages in univeristy.
-                My field of interest involes {', '.join(self.interest)} which I aspired to work in these field in near future.
+                My field of interest involes {', '.join(self.interest)} which I aspired to work in these fields in near future.

                 return bio